marcellbarsony/notes/programming/c/08-Strings/02-String-initializers.md

 ## String literal

-Trying to mutate a string literal result in undefined behavior as it's memmory automatically managed by the compiler.
+Trying to mutate a string literal result in undefined behavior as it's memory automatically managed by the compiler.
 ```c
 char *s = "Hello, world!";